 - Planning Stage: The first phase of orthodontic treatment typically involves a medical and dental history and evaluation, taking molds of your existing teeth, photographing your face and mouth, and taking X-rays of your teeth and jaws.
-After the planning phase, your orthodontist will design and apply braces or have custom-made oral appliances created for you.
+After the planning phase, we will design and apply Invisalign or a custom-made oral appliance created for you.

-- Active Stage: Once your orthodontic treatment begins, you can expect to have regular checkups during which your orthodontist can make adjustments.
+- Active Stage: Once your orthodontic treatment begins, you can expect to have regular checkups during which we can make adjustments.
 You will be expected to follow some specific treatment requirements to ensure successful results.

-- Retention Stage: When treatment is completed, braces and/or oral appliances will be removed and a new appliance will be made called a retainer.
+- Retention Stage: When Invisalign treatment is completed, a new appliance will be made called a retainer.
 This device will help to maintain the new positioning of your teeth when worn at night on a regular basis.